- Dean's Message

 2013.
 3 – 2017.
 2, Associate professor, School of Business, Hanyang University

 2010.
 3 - 2013.
 2, Assistant professor, School of Business, Hanyang University

 2006.
 9 - 2010.
 2, Assistant professor, School of Business, Sungkyunkwan University

-2022, Researcher of the month, Hanyang University
+2022, Outstanding Researcher Award, Hanyang University

 2021, Highly Cited Researcher, Hanyang University

 2021, Teaching Award, the MBA program, Hanyang University

 2018, Outstanding Researcher Award, Hanyang University

 2017, Best Paper Award, Spring Conference of the Korea Society of Management Information Systems